Conversation Settings

 Updated: March 30, 2026

-Every aspect of how your conversation looks, sounds, and behaves is configurable — and you can change any setting by simply asking the design agent.
+You can change most settings by asking the design agent.
 For example: "Make the welcome message shorter" or "Use our brand colors" or "Require participants to sign in with Google."

 You can also access settings directly by switching from the Outline view to the Settings view in the sidebar.
 Settings are organized into five sections.